Estrik7/Estrik7/README.md

 <div id="header" align="center">
         <img src="https://media.giphy.com/media/765ccrAiB0g9z6EApL/giphy.gif" width="250">
         <h1>Hello✌️, this is the Estiven profile, </h1>
-        <h3 align="center">He's a software developer student.
-Estiven is very passionate about the world of development
-            and learning all kinds
-            of technologies.
-I lean much more towards the backend side, although Estiven not solely satisfied with that.
-            The most advanced project is an E-commerce clothing store in which we use React Native, MongoDB as the database, and NodeJS for the backend
+        <h3 align="center">He's a software development student.
+Estiven is very passionate about the world of development and learning all kinds of technologies.
+He leans much more towards the backend side, although he's not solely satisfied with that.
+His most advanced project is an E-commerce clothing store in which they use React Native, MongoDB as the database, and NodeJS for the backend.
         </h3>
     </div>